Cazikaza/CF/README.md

 First of all I loved the interactivity of the course.
 CF is something you really learn by doing and your experience and personalities together made for a nice mix of styles from which I could pick and choose to form my own.

 The thing that could improve would be the structuredness of the lectures.
-At times there were so many sidepaths to the main story that I lost the goal of the lecture or the lecture seemed to proceed very slowly.
+At times there were so many side paths to the main story that I lost the goal of the lecture or the lecture seemed to proceed very slowly.
 That said, al the anecdotes really helped so maybe schedule them in the lecture on forehand?

 # 7. appendix